 Work Environment Factors:

-Ability to work under generally safe and comfortable conditions where exposure to environmental factors may cause discomfort and poses a limited risk of injury.
-The noise level in the work environment is usually low to occasionally moderate.
+Ability to work under conditions that require exposure to environmental factors such as temperature and noise extremes, odors, toxic and/or caustic chemicals and agents, wetness, moving parts, fumes, risk of electrical shock, frequent vibration and disease.
+This exposure may cause some discomfort and presents a risk of injury.
+The noise level in the work environment is usually loud.

-The starting hourly rate for all positions is $25.39.
-The employee will work 29 hours per week, plus any required overtime.
+The hourly rate for this position is $28.16.
+The Public Maintenance Worker 2 will receive a very competitive benefit package and work 40 hours per week, plus any required overtime.

 Required test and screenings: